 The details of the policy will be included in the Junior Doctor Induction process and the training sessions on the pharmacological aspects of Rapid Tranquillisation.
-The administration of flumazenil requires staff (doctors) to be competent to administer this drug through the IV route.

 Not covered in this policy

 Staff must be trained in how to assess and manage potential and actual violence, using deescalation techniques, restraint, seclusion and rapid tranquillisation.
 Refer to: